Your questions answered

 Ahead of construction work commencing on homes, schools and other community facilities, infrastructure work is necessary to give access to the site.
 This work includes the permanent site access junctions, drainage, water and electricity connections and ground preparation.
 The works required to create the roads and junctions (infrastructure) will ensure appropriate access to the site.

 The first access point will be built in the area where the first homes are delivered.
 Urban&Civic, acting as development manager, has outlined its approach to start delivering Manydown from Worting Road and off the Roman Road by Winklebury Way.
-These two access points allow the delivery of important community facilities and the primary school alongside the first homes.
-After assessment of all potential entry routes to the site, the access junctions within the outline planning permission along the Roman Road and on Worting Road have been identified as the most appropriate options for the early stages of the development.
+To enable this work to take place construction access junctions will be built at Roman Way and on the Roman Road from January 2025.

 You can get in touch with us through our: